 Please avoid saving the system image on the same drive where you have installed Windows 10 as HDD or SDD crash will make your system image inaccessible.

-Select a place to save the system image, and then click Next button.
+Select a place to save the system image and then click the Next button.

-Step 4: By default, backup tool selects all the drives that are required for Windows to run.
-In other words, drives which are critical for the functioning of Windows 10 are selected by default and you can’t deselect them.
+Step 4: By default, the backup tool selects all the drives that are required for Windows to run.
+In other words, drives that are critical for the functioning of Windows 10 are selected by default, and you can’t deselect them.

 However, you can include new drives containing important data if you wish to do so.

 As you can see in the picture above, the tool also displays the free space required to save the system image backup.